ibm-cloud-docs/dr-automation-powervs/deploying-the-orchestrator.md

    Active: active (running) since Mon 2025-07-07 11:19:52 UTC; 2 days ago
    ```
   **Note**: Ensure that Squid configuration is in Active and running  state.
-6. To verify port number is up and running :
+7. To verify port number is up and running:

  `sudo netstat -tulnp | grep 3128`

 An output that is similar to the following example is displayed: